Updated November 27, 2025: Feb 3/26

 Angry at you limiting our good time together.

 I have just finished a time with you I enjoyed.
 I want to do it again.
-I imagine saying “see you again sometime” I imagine you tell me “we’ll see”.
+I imagine saying “see you again sometime”.
+I imagine you tell me “we’ll see”.
 You aren’t cool or distant when you say it.
 You’re casual.
 And then you leave.

 In my fantasy, I feel scared that I won’t see you again.
 I imagine you don’t care if you see me again or that you don’t want to see me again.
 I wonder if I did something wrong.
-I magnify this to you thinking I’m inferior, not likable.
+I magnify this to you thinking I’m inferior, not likeable.

 I feel hurt.
 I picture trying to make you like me, and you don’t respond.
 I get frustrated and imagine trying to encounter you on a street.
 That fails too.